rekalogika/rekalogika.dev/docs/temporary-url-bundle/index.md

 ## Dealing With Unserializable Resources

-If your resource is not serializable, you can create a resource transformer method that converts your resource into a serializable object.
+If your resource is not serializable, you can create a resource transformer method that converts your resource into an intermediate serializable object.

 ```php
 use Rekalogika\TemporaryUrl\Attribute\AsTemporaryUrlResourceTransformer;